api3dao/old-api3-docs/README.md

 # Documentation

+<div style="color:red;margin-bottom:20px">Please note: These docs are now legacy.
+The only changes to them should be corrections, no enhancements.
+Go to the <code>vitepress-docs</code> repo for the current documentation.</div>

 **[API3 Documentation](https://docs.api3.org)** is kept as a regular repository of Markdown files making it easy for everyone to contribute.
 Feel free to create [issues](https://github.com/api3dao/api3-docs/issues) for discussions, proposed